-The "primary" designation in the table indicates the essential criteria that will be used by the Registrar's office to determine whether or not a transfer course can be used to fulfill a particular general education category.
+The "primary" designation in the table indicates the essential criteria that will be used by the Office of the Registrar to determine whether or not a transfer course can be used to fulfill a particular General Education category.

-"broad-based", "introductory" or "survey" course means a course that is general in nature, covering many topics, offering an overview of a broadly-based field with more breadth than depth.
+\&quot;Broad-based", "introductory" or "survey" course means a course that is general in nature, covering many topics, offering an overview of a broadly based field with more breadth than depth.

-^{III} Experiential Learning: 1) GEN400, which includes a service learning project completed, and 2) a service learning project completed in a course other than GEN101, an internship/practicum/field placement, or an approved education abroad experience.
+Experiential Learning: 1) GEN400, which includes a service learning project completed, and 2) a service learning project completed in a course other than GEN101, an internship/practicum/field placement, or an approved education abroad experience.